Scan to Database

 Select the Table Name using the dropdown – press the refresh button alongside it if necessary.

-If the connection is successful, the columns of the selected database table will appear in the central grid, and it will be possible to define what document metadata goes into each table column.
+If the connection is successful, the columns of the selected database table will appear in the central grid.